Introduction

 Once a plant has fully switched into flowering and seed production, it is hard to bring it back.
 However, if you water deeply, mulch damp soil, use light shade, sow smaller batches and harvest promptly, you can reduce the risk and keep more crops productive for longer.

-In some cases, switching to tougher crops such as chard, beetroot leaves, spring onions or later-season greens makes more sense than fighting the same crop every year.
+Sometimes, switching to tougher crops such as chard, beetroot leaves, spring onions or later-season greens makes more sense than fighting the same crop every year.

 A few bolted plants are not a disaster either.
 You may still be able to harvest usable leaves, collect seed, feed the compost heap, or leave flowers for pollinators.
-The useful part is spotting the pattern and adjusting your next sowing.
+The useful part is spotting the pattern and adjusting the next sowing.

 Once your summer watering and heat management are under control, the next step is choosing the right crops for the month you are in.
 Use your monthly planting guides, planting calendar or allotment planner to plan the next round of sowings and keep the harvest going into autumn.